-Cover crops are a variety of plants, planted into or after a cash crop for several reasons.
-Cover crops are primarily used to control erosion by water and wind, by creating an organic mulch layer that prevents soil loss.
-Fields under cover also experience improved aeration and water infiltration by breaking up compression and having an improved organic layer in the soil.
-Cover crops also recycle nutrients that would be lost through leaching or erosion, such as nitrogen, phosphorus, and other micro-nutrients thus reducing the need of chemical fertilizers for cash crops.
+Cover crops include a variety of species planted into or after a cash crop for various reasons.
+They control erosion caused by water and wind by creating an organic mulch layer that holds soil in place.
+Fields with cover crops also experience improved aeration and water infiltration because roots break up compaction and improve the soil organic matter content.
+Cover crops also recycle nutrients that would be lost through leaching or erosion, such as nitrogen, phosphorus, and other micro-nutrients, thus reducing the need for chemical fertilizers.

-Water and sediment control structures or WASCOB consist of an earth embankment or a ridge and channel constructed across a slope and waterway to form a sediment trap and water detention basin.
-These help reduce gully erosion, trap sediment in the water, and reduce downstream flooding.
-Water and sediment control structures should be used with a combination of other practices designed to prevent soil erosion.
-Water and sediment control structures require engineering design before implementation.
+Water and sediment control basins (WASCOBs) consist of an earthen embankment or a ridge and channel constructed across concentrated flow paths to form a sediment trap and water detention basin.
+They help reduce gully erosion, remove sediment from runoff water, and reduce downstream flooding.
+You should use WASCOBs in combination with other practices designed to prevent soil erosion, like cover crops or conservation tillage.
+WASCOBs require engineered designs before implementation.

-Gypsum is a source of the essential plant nutrients Sulfur and Calcium and has significant benefits to water quality while improving soil health.
-Gypsum improves the structure of soils through a process called flocculation.
-Flocculation occurs when Ca overcomes dispersion effects of magnesium (Mg) and sodium (Na) by binding and re-aligning clay soil particles.
+Gypsum is a source of the essential plant nutrients sulfur and calcium and has significant benefits to water quality while improving soil health.
+It improves the structure of soils through a process that re-aligns soil particles.
 These re-aligned soil particles lead to better water infiltration and less erosion.
-Gypsum can also help bind soluble phosphorus to soil particles keeping it in field and available to growing plants.
-Gypsum has historically been used in agriculture for many years as a calcium source that does not alter soil pH.
+Gypsum can also bind soluble phosphorus to soil particles keeping it in field and available to growing plants.
+Agriculture has used gypsum for many years as a calcium source because it does not alter soil pH.
 Sulfur in gypsum also aids plants in photosynthesis and the uptake of nitrogen.
 The ability of gypsum to improve water quality and provide needed plant nutrients makes it a win win for the farmer and Lake Macatawa.

-The MACC employs an Agricultural Technician, Rob Vink, that is available to provide one-on-one consultations and recommendations for conservation practices for farmers within the Macatawa Watershed.
+The MACC currently does not have a dedicated staff person to provide technical assistance to farmers, however, you may contact the Environmental Program Manager for more information: email@example.com or 393-9453.
 The MACC may also have financial assistance available through grants.
 Check the Current Programs page for more information.

 Technical assistance, and possibly financial, is also available from the following organizations: